ddarren/pindea/README.md

-test Ruby on Rails site that allows users to submit ideas and get feedback.
+test wow Ruby on Rails site that allows users to submit ideas and get feedback.